Balance Sheet and Cash Flow tabs

 Watch these videos:

-Three out-of-the-box templates cover common scenarios for debtors (accounts receivable), creditors (accounts payable), and stock.
+Several out-of-the-box templates cover common scenarios for debtors (accounts receivable), creditors (accounts payable), stock, and loans.
 There’s also a custom option that allows you to create your own driver from scratch.
 These templates have pre-built lines with basic inputs for a calculation, allowing you to quickly model common interactions between your Profit and Loss (P&L) and Balance Sheet items without having to manually enter formulas.

 Watch this video for an introduction to mini drivers (the UI is out of date but the context is the same).

 These steps follow from step 2.
 Drivers above.
 If you've already added the tab, you can open the setup to include the drivers.
-Right-click the Balance Sheet tab and click Mini driver setup.
+Right-click the Balance Sheet tab and click Edit drivers setup.

 Add a name for the driver.
 This name is just for reference purposes here, it doesn't get carried through to the Balance Sheet.